Parisaakl/Arithmetic-Formatter/README.md

-# Arithmetic-Formatter
+# Arithmetic Formatter

+This is my solution to the Arithmetic Formatter project from the Scientific Computing with Python course on FreeCodeCamp.

+## Description

-Scientific Computing with Python - Arithmetic Formatter Project This is my solution to the Arithmetic Formatter project from the Scientific Computing with Python course on FreeCodeCamp.
-It's a Python program that formats arithmetic problems and their solutions in a visually appealing way.
+Arithmetic Formatter is a Python program that formats arithmetic problems and their solutions in a visually appealing way.
+It takes a list of arithmetic problems as input and arranges them in columns, with the operands aligned on the right and the operator (+ or -) aligned on the left.
+It also calculates and displays the correct solutions.

+Feel free to customize this template to fit your project's specifics.